 We like to wrap up the year thanking everyone for their hard work and recognizing our student leaders for their energy and work toward the ALANA events and community building.

 The Cross-Cultural Center also advises the International Connection student group, which allows international students to communicate with and support each other as they take their educational journey together at Assumption.
 This group also works collaboratively with the ALANA Network to promote diversity on campus through participation in their annual events.
-The goal of the International Connection is to promote and enhance international awareness, cooperation, cultural diversity, and dialogue among international students and the rest of the Assumption College and local communities.
+The goal of the International Connection is to promote and enhance international awareness, cooperation, cultural diversity, and dialogue among international students and the rest of the Assumption University and local communities.

 W.I.N.G.S.
 (Women Interested in Networking, Gathering, and Solidarity)

 Provides female students of color an opportunity to meet with other students and staff of color and explore networking opportunities, participate in discussions with outside guest speakers, and seek advice and guidance on issues pertinent to women of color.
-We seek to empower young women of color to explore and engage in the Assumption College community, think critically about their role in the surrounding community, and become informed citizens of the world.
+We seek to empower young women of color to explore and engage in the Assumption University community, think critically about their role in the surrounding community, and become informed citizens of the world.

 P.A.L.M.S.
 (Positively Achieving Leadership by Men in Society)